sheriffolajire/VodaEHRs/README.md

 | GET | `/api/v1/auth/status` | Temporary authentication-module status route |
 | GET | `/api/v1/users/me` | Demonstrates a protected-route pattern |

-The authentication and user routes are placeholders and will change as the database-backed login system is implemented.

 ## Development checks